How to Write a Job Application Cover Letter

 This format for a job application cover letter is only one suggestion.
 It can be formatted as required according to the particular situation.

-Cover letter hints and tips
+Job application letter hints and tips

 There are several useful hints and tips about writing a job application cover letter.
 Most of them are very straightforward.
 However, one of the most useful ideas is to put yourself in the place of the person receiving the letter and asking whether it would be useful.
 For example receiving a job application or CV with no covering letter would imply the person did not really care, or know how to apply.
 Similarly receiving a job application cover letter that is well thought out and well presented will enhance and prospects of being successful at the job interview.